GolfWang: Optimizing the add-to-cart process

-Golf Wang, the streetwear brand by Grammy-winning artist Tyler, the Creator, is famous for its striking designs.
+Golf Wang, the streetwear brand created by Grammy-winning artist Tyler, the Creator, is famous for its rare collectible-edge of fashion garments.
 While items are sold in flagship stores and at concerts, the website is the main source of revenue.

-Golf Wang's unique and distinguished web design approach comes at a cost: hidden pricing and unclear stock availability created friction in the purchase journey, leading to high cart abandonment rates and signaling the need for a user-centered redesign.
+Despite this Golf Wang's distinguished web design approach creates usability gaps for users.
+Hidden pricing and unclear stock availability created friction in the purchase journey, leading to high cart abandonment rates.
+This signaled the opportunity for a redesign that would best guide users into the checkout process.

 PROJECT TYPE